 Hawaii Cruise Season

 From sunbathing to big-wave surfing and thigh-crunching hiking, from waterfall hunting to bird watching, Hawaii’s outdoor adventures are endless.
-On top of that, there’s a wealth of Pacific culture to explore, fascinating historic sites to visit and amazing (street) food to sample.
+On top of that, there’s a wealth of Pacific culture to explore, fascinating historic sites to visit and amazing food to sample.
 Don’t pass up on any of the street food either!

 And you can do so throughout the entire year.
 There is, however, only one main cruise season in Hawaii.
 That most popular Hawaii cruise season is winter, with many other places in the Northern Hemisphere covered in snow or suffering from chilly temperatures.
 Especially the holiday season—basically mid-December through early-January—is exceptionally busy.
 This is prime whale-watching season, but also the time of year that’s by far the most expensive.

-So, What is the Best Time to Cruise to Hawaii?
+So, When is the Best Time to Cruise to Hawaii?

 So therefore, winter might be the best time to cruise to Hawaii.
 It allows you to escape the cold back home and catch glimpses of migrating whales, but it’s definitely also the priciest time.
 If you’re looking to save some hard-earned money, consider going to Hawaii in the shoulder seasons, from September through mid-December or from mid-April through mid-June.